vnoves/Ductulator/README.md

 1. Select a duct within Revit

-2. Propose a new width
+2. Propose a new width or height

-3. Calculate the new height
+3. Calculate the new dimension

 4. Choose the duct Type